3 Types of Motivation: What is driving you and how can you drive others?

 Know how to have fun and inspire people around them;

-Easily practice Management 3.0 style (even without knowing what it is)
+Can easily practice the Management 3.0 style (even without knowing what it is).

-Try to avoid involving them into confrontations/conflict, they can feel discomfort because of it;
+Try to avoid involving them in confrontations/conflict, as they can feel discomfort because of it;

-Be careful with negative feedback, especially public one, they can take it personal and become deeply hurt;
+Be careful with negative feedback, especially when sharing it publically – they can take it personally and become deeply hurt;

-Encourage to share their ides and contribute to team activities, they will be grateful for this;
+Encourage them to share their ideas and contribute to team activities, as they will be grateful for this;

-Show appreciation of their good results at work, they will be glad to hear "Thank you";
+Show appreciation for their good results at work, as they will be glad to hear "thank you";

-Involve into social and volunteering activities, they can bring lot's of value to it.
+Involve them in social and volunteering activities, as they can bring lots of value.

-Interesting fact: parents with prominent affiliation drive usually bring up children with need for achievement drive.
+Interesting fact: parents with prominent affiliation drives usually raise children with the need for achievement drive.

 Motivation: Need for Power

-Do you know people, who very often use the following words: influence, control, status, struggle, discipline, subordination, leadership?
-This kind of people also finds pleasure in vertical career development.
+Do you know people who often use the following words: influence, control, status, struggle, discipline, subordination and leadership?
+These kinds of people also find pleasure in vertical career development.
 They like to manage others and they are driven by power.

 How to Deal with This Drive